danhas14/Fabric_AzureOpenAI_Example/README.md

 https://learn.microsoft.com/en-us/fabric/data-science/ai-services/ai-services-overview

 This tutorial will walk you through implementing a simple use-case leveraging the Fabric native Azure OpenAI endpoint.
 Note that you will need a workspace in a Power BI Premium capacity or a Fabric F-SKU (F64 and above) in order to use the built-in Azure AI services.
-The data is from an open dataset that contains sample McDonald's reviews.
+The data is from an open dataset that contains sample reviews for a McDonald's restaurant.

 To start, open up Microsoft Fabric and create a new Lakehouse by selecting 'Create' in the top left hand corner and then selecting 'Lakehouse' as shown in the image